isdsucph/isds2021/src/content/page/readings.md

 - Rada, Greg.
 2013. "[Intro to pandas data structures](http://www.gregreda.com/2013/10/26/intro-to-pandas-data-structures/)"- read all three sections.

-## Session 1a & 1b: Introduction to the course and Python
+## Session 1: Introduction to the course and Python

 We introduce the course and provide an overview of logistics.
-We also introduce git and GitHub that we are wokring with.
+We also introduce git and GitHub that we are working with.

 #### Required readings